OWASP/owasp-masvs/Document/0x03-Using_the_MASVS.md

 ## Mobile Application Security Verification Levels

-The Mobile Application Security Verification Standard defines three security verification levels, with each level increasing in depth.
+The Mobile Application Security Verification Standard defines five security verification levels, with each level increasing in depth.

-- MASVS Level 1 -- Basic Security
+- MASVS Level 1 -- Standard Security
-- MASVS Level 2 -- Standard Security
+-
-- MASVS Level 3 -- Defense-in-Depth
+An application that achieves MASVS level 1 adheres to mobile appsec best practices.
+It fulfills basic requirements in terms of code quality, handling of sensitive data, and interaction with the mobile environment.
+A testing process must be in place to verify the securit controls.
+This level is approriate for all mobile apps.

-Each MASVS level contains a list of security requirements.
-Each of these requirements can also be mapped to security-specific features and capabilities that must be built into software by developers.
-The MASVS level reflects the overall security of the app, and an app that fullfills the level 3 requirements is considered to have state-of-the-art security.
+- MASVS Level 2 -- Defense-in-Depth

-Figure 2 - OWASP Mobile Application Security Verification Standard 1.0 Levels
+-

-Depending on the threat model and sensitivity of the data processed by the app, developers may opt to implement additional software protection mechanisms.
-To verify these optional defenses, MASVS offers a separate set of requirements and defines four resiliency grades as follows.
+Level 2 introduces advanced security controls that go beyond the standard requirements.
+To fulfill level 2, a threat model must exist, and security must be considered as part of the design phase.
+This level is appropriate for apps that handle sensitive data, such as mobile banking.

-- Resiliency Grade 1 -- Light Protection
+- MASVS Level 3 -- Defense-in-Depth and Resiliency
-- Resiliency Grade 2 -- Medium Protection
+-
-- Resiliency Grade 3 -- Strong Protection
+In addition to state-of-the-art security and defense-in-depth, level 3 defines mechanisms that increase the cost of reverse engineering the app.
+It can be applied to add an additional layer of protection for apps that process sensitive data.
+Vendors may also opt to implement these requirements a means of protection the IP contained in the app.

-- Resiliency Grade 4 -- Very Strong Protection
+- MASVS Level 4 -- Defense-in-Depth and Strong Resiliency

-Figure 3 - OWASP Mobile Application Security Verification Standard 1.0 Resiliency Grades
+An application that achieves MASVS level 4 has both state-of-the-art security controls and software protection.
+Such an app is highly resilient against attacks and reverse engineering attempts.
+Level 4 is meant to be applied to apps that handle highly sensitive data.
+In addition, it can be used as a means of IP protection.

 ## How to use this standard